michaelandrefraniatte/michaelandrefraniatte/README.md

 • Requirements: Pay and quote author for being granted to use, and only under the shape of author builts.

+• Consent: No permissions are given without the consents of author by contacting him for using his works.

 • Infringements: Who not agree owes the copyrights subsequent penalities for each work of author.

 • Website: [michaelandrefraniatte.github.io](https://michaelandrefraniatte.github.io/).